sathvikbhagavan/trendtrackers/_portfolio/index.md

 Let’s talk about Molecular Weight (MW) — a key player in drug discovery.
 When designing drugs, especially for a complex target like HIV-1, MW significantly influences properties like absorption, solubility, and bioavailability.

-According to Lipinski’s Rule of Five, molecules with a molecular weight under *500 Daltons* tend to have favorable absorption and bioavailability.
+According to *Lipinski’s Rule of Five*, molecules with a molecular weight under *500 Daltons* tend to have favorable absorption and bioavailability.
 However, as molecules get larger, they often face challenges like poor membrane permeability and inefficient clearance.
 While larger molecules might bind more effectively to their targets, they also struggle with penetrating tissues and reaching their sites of action.

 When examining inhibitors of the HIV-1 Gag-pol polyprotein, most compounds exceed the 500 Dalton threshold.
-However, *Cluster 3* stands out with a mean molecular weight of 461 Daltons, the only family under 500.
+However, *Cluster 3* stands out, with a mean molecular weight of 461 Daltons, the only family under 500.
 This offers researchers an exciting avenue to explore smaller, more flexible compounds while balancing potency and selectivity.

 {% include interactive_hist_MW.html %}